What is NOC for Land Sale?

-- Attach all the required documents (Should be self-attested by the seller or duly notarized).
+Attach all the required documents (Which should be self-attested by the seller or duly notarized).

-- Finally, pay the required fee as per rule to complete your application.
+- Finally, pay the required fee as per the rule to complete your application.

 - After checking and clearing all the objections, the Deputy Commissioner will issue the NOC.